5.4.1 Recruitment and HiringThoughtful recruitment and hiring are essential for a

 the most qualified applicant who is compatible with the expectations of

-on staff morale or supervision when family or close friends work
+the workplace.
+When family or close friends work

 Prepare an offer letter for the new employee's